of planning a big trip

 Why should recent college grads take a RTW trip?

 At first sight, a round the world (RTW) trip post-graduation may be seen as an easy escape from corporate life.
-Especially parents and some educators may frown upon students who choose not to keep looking for jobs in the United States.
+Parents and some educators may frown upon students who choose not to keep looking for jobs in the United States.
 However, there are numerous reasons that speak in favor of going abroad after graduation.
 For example, a RTW trip allows you to:

 - Get to know distant cultures.